open-numbers/ddf--cdiac--co2/README.md

 from global file and `Total CO2 emissions from fossil-fuels (thousand metric tons of C)` from nation file are same concept but with a different scale.

+Note: One ton of carbon equals 44/12 = 11/3 = 3.67 tons of carbon dioxide

 We keep it as it is for now.
 We will probably come back to solve this nicer, harmonize it.

 ## Reference